dickmanben/static-site-recaptcha/README.md

 ## Overview

 As you can see, this is pretty simple to set up and does not require a lot of additional work.
-For a working demo check out:
+For a working demo check out: https://recaptcha-demo.guanaco.dev/

-**Setup a demo site**
+This demo site is setup using the NuxtJS code found in the [respositroy](https://github.com/dickmanben/static-site-recaptcha) and is stored in AWS S3 and served using AWS Cloudfront.

 I hope this helps!
 If you have any questions or suggestions keep them to yourself!
 Or leave them in the comments below.